 Cylindrical tanks are subjected to radial pressure from the stored water, and/or from the retained earth when they are buried under the ground.
-Just like rectangular water tanks, the analysis of cylindrical tanks is easily done with the use of coefficients picked from already made tables (see Fig 2.0).
+Just like rectangular water tanks, the analysis of cylindrical tanks is easily done with the use of coefficients picked from already made tables (see Table 1.0).
 The values of the coefficients are usually based on the support condition of the wall relative to the base.

 The internal forces normally analysed for are;

 If the wall is supported on the base in such a way that no radial movement can occur, radial shear and vertical bending result, and the circumferential tension is always zero at the bottom of the wall.
 This is usually referred to as the fixed joint condition, and has been considered in this publication.

 Determine the maximum service values for circumferential (hoop) tension, vertical moment and radial shear in the wall of a cylindrical tank that is free at the top edge and fixed at the bottom.
 The wall is 400 mm thick, the tank is 4 m deep, the diameter is 8 m, and the water level is taken to the top of the wall.

 Hydrostatic pressure at the base of the tank (n) = 10 kN/m3 × 4 m = 40 kN/m2

 lz2/Dh = 42/(8 × 0.4) = 5